← Back

 One day, my backup HDD died and I had to buy a new one.
 It was not super obvious why the backups were not working well.

 It was just super slow.
-I investigated a little and figured out that the HDD must’ve died when traveling
+I investigated a little and figured out that the HDD must’ve broken when traveling.

 (I learned my lesson: HDDs and checked luggage don’t get along very well.
 That’s the reason I only buy rugged SSDs and take great care of them).